-Connections can be moved between output ports when selected using the MOVE FROM button.
-The Name field will be highlighted and the PATCH, REMOVE and
+Connections can be moved between output ports when selected using the MOVE

 MOVE FROM buttons will be replaced with MOVE TO and CANCEL.
 Upon selection of a new patch point, pressing MOVE TO will move the connection.
 CANCEL will cancel the operation.